Can You Scuba Dive if You Can't Swim? - Scuba Diving for Non-Swimmers

 In 2016, I did something crazy.
 I signed up for scuba diving without knowing how to swim.
 But there I was, at a dive center on Koh Tao, filling out the application form.
-When I got to the question where they asked me if I was a confident swimmer, I quickly ticked ‘yes’.
+When I got to the question where they asked me if I was a confident swimmer, I quickly wrote ‘yes’.
 I lied because I feared they would turn me away if I told them the truth.

 The truth was that I had only just had my first swimming lesson the week before.
 I was barely able to keep myself afloat in the shallow end of the swimming pool.
 But I was on Koh Tao, the diving capital of Thailand.
 There were diving schools everywhere you looked.
 So how could I possibly leave the island without being able to say that I had gone scuba diving there?